 Khazzan.
 Our latest start-up is exciting, not just for its scale but because we have deliberately designed it to be inherently efficient and low in greenhouse gas emissions through the use of a central processing facility that reduces the need for processing equipment at each individual well site.

-Our existing Shah Deniz development in Azerbaijan has the lowest carbon intensity of any of our existing operations, and our Tangguh LNG facility in Indonesia has one of the most energy efficient liquefaction processes anywhere in the world.
+Our existing Shah Deniz development in Azerbaijan has the lowest carbon of any of our existing operations, and our Tangguh LNG facility in Indonesia has one of the most energy efficient liquefaction processes anywhere in the world.

 Another important thing to remember is the extent to which the countries themselves are benefitting from this new production.
 In Egypt, for example, all of the gas produced at our new West Nile Delta project will be fed into the national grid, helping to secure the country’s energy supply for decades to come.